WGribaa/Winning-DeepFake-Review/README.md

 <p><img src="images/pool.png"/></p>

 This kind of coding is called concurrent programming.
 It's the main source of time performance optimization involved in the submission script.
-This programming implies we design our functions with the purpose of executing them later, simulteanously and with different arguments.
+This programming implies we design our functions with the purpose of executing them later, simultaneously and with different arguments.

-The partial function also plays a role in this optimization, to be able to pass partially parametered functions to multiple threads.
+The partial function also plays a role in this optimization, to be able to pass partially parameterized functions to multiple threads.
 Please refer to the explanation of the partial function (section "Subsidiary questions" in the notebook).

 ## 5. Other subsidiary considerations  <a name="other">

 You will find at the end of this notebook some other explanation, either on other concepts (like the very useful partial), either on choices made.
-I chose to put them in the notebook because their implementations greatly improve their explanability, and I couldn't choose to implement them in this readme.
+I chose to put them in the notebook because their implementations greatly improve their explainability, and I couldn't choose to implement them in this readme.

     a.
 What does partial do ?
     b.
 Numpy linspace